Program Overview

 • Objective 1.1: At least 80% of students complete program requirements within 3 years (150% of planned program length).

-• Objective 1.2: At least 50% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.
+• Objective 1.2: At least 50 percent of program graduates apply for admission to an RDN or a graduate program within 12 months of graduation.

-• Objective 1.3: Of program graduates who apply to a supervised practice program, at least 80% are admitted within 12 months of graduation.
+• Objective 1.3: At least 80 percent of program graduates who apply to an RDN or a graduate program are admitted within 12 months of graduation.

 Program graduates will utilize the knowledge and skills gained in the UIW DPD to succeed in their supervised practice program.